Fody/AsyncErrorHandler/README.md

 	}

 Most of that can be ignored.
 The important thing to note is that it is swallowing exceptions in a catch.
-And passing that exception to a SetException method.
+And passing that exception to a `SetException` method.

-So when AsyncErrorHandler does its weaving it searches for "SetException(exception);" and then modifies the catch to look like this.
+So when AsyncErrorHandler does its weaving it searches for `SetException(exception);` and then modifies the catch to look like this.

     catch (Exception exception)
     {